DebajitDeka/amazon-chime-sdk-js/README.md

 );
 ```

-**Use case 11.** Detect the most active speaker.
+**Use case.** Detect the most active speaker.
 For example, you can enlarge the active speaker's video element if available.

 ```js
 import { DefaultActiveSpeakerPolicy } from 'amazon-chime-sdk-js';